rusty-electron/rusty-electron.github.io/_posts/2021-09-26-basics-of-arm-assembly.md

 Neat!

 > I prepared this article as a text version of a [video](https://www.youtube.com/watch?v=FV6P5eRmMh8) created by [@lowlevellearning](https://www.youtube.com/c/LowLevelLearning/) on youtube, therefore the credit for the content goes to him.
-Do check out his channel, he makes amazing content on embedded systems and I have learnt a lot from this videos and streams.
+Do check out his channel, he makes amazing content on embedded systems and I have learnt a lot from his videos and streams.